National Association of Corporate Directors: NACD Directors Summit

 NACD Directors Summit is an annual event for members where the most influential minds in governance gather to advance board effectiveness.
 It's an experience that celebrates opportunity and positive change in boardrooms, and the event attracts thousands of professionals.

 Special events

 NACD specialty programming includes signature annual events and new programming to reflect emerging trends in the directorship field.
 These events include NACD Directorship 100, NACD DE&I Awards, and From Battlefield to Boardroom.

 Foundation courses

 NACD offers director education courses as the foundation of their primary credential, NACD Directorship Certification.
 The former NACD Fellowship® was phased out in 2023.

 Virtual Director Professionalism® is the prerequisite course for certification and provides directors with boardroom fundamentals.

 Virtual learning

 NACD's virtual learning programs offer comprehensive education for current and aspiring boardroom leaders.
 Programs include webinars, Directorship Essentials series, and the Art of Directorship series.

 Peer-to-peer programs

 NACD offers various peer-to-peer programming events throughout the year.
 Programs include Advisory Councils, General Counsel programming, and Chapter programs.

 Credentials

-NACD enables directors to earn credentials that demonstrate a commitment to continuous learning and board leadership.
-NACD aims to help directors stay ahead of emerging issues and connect with a distinguished network of NACD-credentialed directors.

-NACD Directorship Certification

-NACD's directorship certification is the premier US-based certification program designed to qualify corporate directors for effective boardroom performance.
-Based on a professional examination and continuing education, this certification verifies that directors possess the knowledge, expertise, and skills needed to discharge their fiduciary responsibilities as board members.
-As the leading director credential in the United States, the Certification program provides rigorous governance content, comprehensive preparation, and a credentialing exam to ensure those who hold the credential possess the core competencies required of an effective board professional.
-Earning the NACD.DC designation demonstrates commitment to governance leadership and personal development, as well as commitment to leading oversight of organizations today and in the future.

-Cyber-Risk Oversight Certificate

-NACD has partnered with the CERT Division of the Software Engineering Institute at Carnegie Mellon University and Ridge Global to develop the Cyber-Risk Oversight Program.
-This program is designed for directors who wish to enhance their understanding of enterprise cyber-risk issues.
-The course confers the CERT Certificate in Cybersecurity Oversight, a tangible credential that demonstrates a commitment to cybersecurity literacy.
+NACD enables directors to earn credentials.